Egypt levels Sinai homes in new strategy against Islamist militants

 Inside one home, which looks no different from its neighbours, the owner opens a door to reveal the entrance to a tunnel, now bricked-up.

 “We had to do this until the situation calms down,” the owner said.
-“God willing, they will be satisfied with their 500 metres and won’t come calling on us.”
+“God willing, they will be satisfied with their 500 meters and won’t come calling on us.”

-In a bid to prevent smugglers from burrowing anew, security forces also plan to dig a water-filled trench more than 2 km long and 30 metres deep.
+In a bid to prevent smugglers from burrowing anew, security forces also plan to dig a water-filled trench more than 2 km long and 30 meters deep.

 Mona Barhoum, a political activist who lives in the border town of Rafah, observed that any long-term stability would depend on engaging local people.